-January 2017

-Examination Procedures

-Standard Guidance

-Quality Control Procedures

-Quality Control Sustaining Standard of Practice 1 (QC Design S1): Design of Individualized Quality Control Plan

-Unless the laboratory follows the minimum requirements set forth in QC Design Sustaining Standard of Practice 2a, the laboratory shall establish and maintain an individualized quality control plan for each assay in all specialties and subspecialties, excluding histopathology and cytopathology, that verifies the intended quality of results is achieved prior to reporting of patient results for each test.
-Such plans shall include: It is important, for all types of laboratories, that the control system provides staff members with clear and easily understood information on which to base technical decisions.

-a) a risk assessment to identify and evaluate potential failures and sources of error in the entire testing process, as outlined in Quality Control Sustaining Standard S2b; b) a quality control plan, signed and dated by the laboratory director, to describe the procedure for performing quality control, including the number, type and frequency of testing control materials, and for determining the parameters of acceptability for the quality control results; at least in accordance with the FDA-cleared/approved test manufacturer's quality control instructions, where provided, and with applicable specialty standards.
-The quality control plan must: b) be supported by empirical data established by the laboratory; must be able to detect errors that occur due to test system failure, adverse environmental conditions, or operator performance; c) a quality assessment plan to monitor overall quality performance, to include an assessment of the accuracy and precision of test performance that may be influenced by changes in test system stability, environmental conditions, or variance in operator performance. b) Data to support the quality control plan may include verification or establishment of performance specifications and historical (existing) QC data.
-Published data or data from manufacturers may be used as guidance, but may not be used as the sole basis for decision -making.
+Examination Procedures Standard Guidance Qualit y Control Procedures Control Sustaining Standard of Practice 1 (QC Design S1): Design vidualized Quality Control Plan Sustain maintai and sub the inte the laboratory follows the minimum requirements set forth in QC Design ning Standard of Practice 2a, the laboratory shall establish and n an individualized quality control plan for each assay in all specialties especialties, excluding histopathology and cytopathology, that verifies nded quality of results is achieved prior to reporting of patient results for st. Such plans shall include: It is important, for all types of laboratories, that the control system provides staff members with clear and easily understood information on which to base technical decisions. a) a risk assessment to identify and evaluate potential failures and sources of error in the entire testing process, as outlined in Quality Control Sustaining Standard S2b; b) Data to support the quality control plan may include verification or b) a quality control plan, signed and dated by the laboratory director, to describe the procedure for performing quality control, including the number, type and frequency of testing control materials, and for determining the parameters of acceptability for the quality control results; at least in accordance with the FDA-cleared/approved test manufacturer's quality control instructions, where provided, and with applicable specialty standards.
+The quality control plan must: establishment of performance specifications and historical (existing) QC data.
+Published data or data from manufacturers may be used as guidance, but may not be used as the sole basis for decision -making. i. be supported by empirical data established by the laboratory; ii. must be able to detect errors that occur due to test system failure, adverse environmental conditions, or operator performance; c) a quality assessment plan to monitor overall quality performance, to include an assessment of the accuracy and precision of test performance that may be influenced by changes in test system stability, environmental conditions, or variance in operator performance.